Zeppelin-V/wavelet_cnn/README.md

 Additionally, the CalTech101 dataset was used.
 Once downloaded, call
 $python3 datapreprocess.py $IMG_DIR $CSV_OUT
 to get generate an appropriate CSV like the one used in this investigation.

+An mathematical explanation of this project can be found under:
+"An_exploration_of_Wavelet_Convolutional_Neural_Networks.pdf" in this git directory.